-Better clarity on the design and architecture of the code, enabled us to make better judgement calls when we had to cut corners due to the time constraints.
-We would have a better idea what does it take to deal with the tech debt and whether it worth it to borrow time from the future to ship faster.
+Better clarity on the design and architecture of the code enabled us to make better judgement calls when we had to cut corners due to the time constraints.
+We would have a better idea what does it takes to deal with the tech debt and whether it is worth it to borrow time from the future to ship faster.

 The management gradually started to like this practice too because tech debt would not steal from regular work or cause embarrassingly unnecessary incidents.
 Plus, this freedom and trust boosted the team spirit.
 The team was treated like adults, so it behaved accordingly.

 Other teams in the company started experimenting with the Tech Debt Friday

 Just because it works, it doesn’t mean that it’s done properly.
 The problem with code is that its structure is hard to visualize in a way that is approachable to the decision-making structure (e.g. PM) to get the time and fix it.
 How about this?

 Tech debt is like fast food.
 It is ok when you have no better choice, but one needs to do the workout to reduce its negative side effects. (this sentence is stolen from my own guiding principles)

 On that line of argument "code obesity" should totally be a thing! 😄

 Tech debt is "short-sightedness ransom" because only tactical and short-term thinking ignores it.
 More on the difference between tactical and strategic thinking here.

 Robert Kiyosaki (the author of Rich Dad Poor Dad) famously said:

 Bad debt takes money out of your pocket.
 Good debt puts money in your pocket.